Mukkha

-Mukkha is the an archery sport.
+Mukkha is an archery sport.
 The game is played with a long arrow (ghashay) and a long bow (leenda).
 The arrow has a saucer shaped metallic plate (tubray) at its distal end.
 The archers play in teams and attempt to hit a small white wooden target called takai surrounded by a circular ring called kwaara.
 The target is secured in fresh clay placed at some height a few meters away from the archer.

 Rules

 The game is played with a long arrow (ghashay) and a long bow (leenda).
 The arrow has a saucer shaped metallic plate (tubray) at its distal end.
 The archers play in teams and attempt to hit a small white wooden target called takai surrounded by a circular ring called kwaara.
 The target is secured in fresh clay placed at some height a few meters away from the archer.
 If the player manages to strike the targets they score a point.
 A successful attempt is usually celebrated by beating loud drums.
 On the other hand, if the player misses the target, the opposing team would celebrate instead.